 This unit is super important if one of your goals is growing your presence on social media.
 I'll be honest, I didn't follow all of her recommendations for months and then I kept thinking to myself, "Ugh why is my Instagram not growing??"
 Well let me tell you, once I started consistently implementing her strategies, my social following started to skyrocket.
 So she definitely knows what she's talking about.

-This unit compliments unit 3 and delves into how to market yourself as a food photographer and start earning money.
+This unit compliments unit 6 and delves into how to market yourself as a food photographer and start earning money.
 Sarah also talks about the importance of building relationships with brands, which has directly impacted the paid work I've done!
-My very first paid client is now a recurring client that I've been working with for almost 6 months now.
+My very first paid client is now a recurring client that I've been working with for over a year now!

 This is an area that I've become super passionate about, so if you have any questions about whether or not you should be working for free/product instead of getting paid.
 Please reach out to me and let's chat!